-Stress Incontinence Treatment in Lafayette, LA
+Stress Incontinence Treatment in Lake Charles, LA

 Stress incontinence is a form of urinary incontinence that makes it hard to stop the flow of urine when pressure is placed on the bladder.
 This issue can cause sufferers to feel embarrassed, limit social activity, and it may also affect a person’s romantic life.